-ANSI/HPS N13.1-1999 (re-affirmed 2011), Sampling and Monitoring Releases of Airborne Radioactive Substances From the Stacks and Ducts of Nuclear Facilities, establishes the guidelines and performance criteria for sampling the emissions of airborne radioactive substances in the air discharge ducts and stacks of nuclear facilities.
+ANSI/HPS N13.1-199, Sampling and Monitoring Releases of Airborne Radioactive Substances From the Stacks and Ducts of Nuclear Facilities, establishes the guidelines and performance criteria for sampling the emissions of airborne radioactive substances in the air discharge ducts and stacks of nuclear facilities.
 Emphasis is on the extractive sampling from a location where the contaminant is well mixed.
-ANSI/HPS N13.1-
+ANSI/HPS N13.1-1999 provides performance-based criteria whereas the 1969 version of the standard was prescriptive with an emphasis on the isokinetic sampling of airborne radioactive material from exhaust points (some DOE systems may be grandfathered to use the 1969 version as promulgated by EPA).
+A grandfathered sampling system may become subject to ANSI/HPS N13.1-1999 standards if dose estimates substantially increase as a result of facility changes, modifications, or new construction.

-1 Under certain circumstances (e.g., where DOE permits members of the public to work on a DOE site without DOE access controls) dose estimates for onsite locations may be required for demonstration of compliance.
+&lt;sup>1 Under certain circumstances (e.g., where DOE permits members of the public to work on a DOE site without DOE access controls) dose estimates for onsite locations may be required for demonstration of compliance.